 In the case of twins or other siblings from a multiple birth, where there is only one place available in the Academy, both will be considered together as one application.
-The Academy's admission number may be exceeded by one.
+The Academy's admission number may be exceeded by one; the School Admissions Code makes an exception to the infant class limit in this situation.

 In the case of siblings in the same year group, where there is only one place available in the Academy, both will be considered together as one application.
-The Academy may go above its admission number as necessary to admit all the children.
+The Academy may go above its admission number as necessary to admit all the children, except in cases where infant class regulations, as stated in the Schools Admissions Code, prevent this from happening.